 **Note: NSC are issued by the post office.
 You can buy them from any branch of the Indian postal service; any head post office or general post office.

-An investor needs to fill up the NSC application which has to be procured from the post office form which requires the following details:
+An investor needs to fill up below fields in the NSC application form which has to be procured from the post office:

 The post office has to fill in the required details in the application form: